(update: as of 5/10/2015, this entire article still applies exactly as it did when originally written - Chad H)

 When representing the buyer(s), I want the dd fee and earnest money amount to be as low as possible without insulting the seller or giving the appearance that we're just floating around wasting people's time.
 The lower the amounts, the lower the risk of loss for my buyer.
 In addition, I want the dd period to be extended out as far as possible.
 The longer the period, the longer my buyer has to do his/her due diligence and feel comfortable that everything will be just fine with their loan, etc.

 What if inspections are done and my buyer is responsible for the cost of those inspections and then the seller says "I'm not fixing anything so you can just take your earnest money and go"?
-Well, because of this, I DON'T typically order inspections right away.
+Well, because of this, I DON'T always order inspections right away.
 I might have inspections scheduled 2-3 weeks out so that if the seller does end up refusing to fix one or more things, at least they've got a few weeks invested of their home being off the market and might be more inclined to work with the buyer in terms of getting those things fixed/repaired instead of having to go through that all over again with another buyer.
 In addition, this gives my buyer more buffer room to get comfortable that his/her financing will be secured.
 Hopefully, they have a really good idea of the likelihood of their financing going through prior to having inspections, appraisal, and survey ordered.
 If that's the case, then they've only really lost the due diligence fee.

 It's very important to ALWAYS keep track of this dd date (I put it in my calender with reminder notifications).
 If more time is needed, go back and try to negotiate a date extension with the seller (they'll usually work with you if you've been proactive) PRIOR to the dd date ending.
 Otherwise, you risk losing your earnest money.